Red Rain (novel): Reception

 However, negative response included The A.V.
 Club criticizing it as mediocre.
 Trade reviews for the book were ambivalent, with the Library Journal remarking that "the whole thing is slapdash".
 Slate's Katy Waldman commented that Red Rain was too controlled and bogged down in detail, and that the novel's dominant tone was "elegiac rather than exciting", explaining: "Passages linger over the aftermath of destruction—a house’s splintered remains, a charred body—rather than the unwinding blow of it."
+The Piece of S**t Bookclub gave it 0 out of 10, calling it "an embarrassment" with poor dialogue, thinly drawn characters and long stretches of word repetition, such that "removing the parts of the novel which are actively insulting to one’s intelligence would reduce it to ten percent of its size."

 In contrast, The Huffington Post named Red Rain one of their best books for fall 2012.